ChristoffelDoorman/Visualisation-project/REPORT.md

 ### Supporting files and functions

 #### index.js
-In this file, all functions are called to draw, remove and update all visualisations on users actions.
+In this file, all functions are called to draw, remove and update all visualizations on users actions.

 #### helpers.js
 This file contains all function used in one or multiple javascript files.
 Examples: